golemfactory/golem-architecture/arch-snapshot/arch.md

   - Typically the creation of the Deposit would be done via a service operated by the spender.
-- The Spender creates an allocation with the Deposit ID attached, this allows the payment driver to validate the allocation parameters against the deposit instead of the funds of the Spender themselves.
+- The Spender creates an allocation with the Deposit ID attached, this allows the Payment Driver to validate the allocation parameters against the deposit instead of the funds of the Spender themselves.
-- Whenever a payment is scheduled, the payment driver will be able to transfer the funds directly from the deposit to the provider.
+- Whenever a payment is scheduled, the Payment Driver will be able to transfer the funds directly from the deposit to the provider.

 ### ExeUnits